 - you can use multiple scanners with the same account

-- No, the app is not free for a Hondata ECU (S300, KPro, FlashPro) or a HTS - eCtune - BMTune ECU; the app will ask you to purchase a license (via in-app purchase, €9.99 excl. tax); you can use a free trial mode to test the app prior to the purchase.
-Since the ECU can't be used with the Hondash Bluetooth scanner (see general compatibility), the cost of the development must be recouped via an in-app product sale.
-Thank you for supporting us with your purchase.
+- The app is not free for a Hondata ECU (S300, KPro, FlashPro) or a HTS - eCtune - BMTune ECU; the app will ask you to purchase a license (via in-app purchase, €9.99 excl. tax); however you can use a free trial mode to test the app prior to the purchase.
+Thank you for your support.